fnaumenko/bioStat/README.md

 It means a set of frequencies of the observed equal parts of the sequence with the same density.
 The program splits each given region into non-overlapping equal parts (windows), and then counts the number of windows containing the same number of reads.<br>
-Precise means that all the undefined regions in the reference genome are excluded from consideration.
+'Precise' means that all the undefined regions in the reference genome are excluded from consideration.
-If the input regions are not defined, then only mean density is calculated for each chromosome.
+If the input regions are not defined, then only mean density is calculated for each chromosome.<br>
+Example of density profiles of 8 experimental datasets from NCBI database are shown in the [figure](#https://github.com/fnaumenko/bioStat/tree/master/pict/readDensProfile_Oct4-Sox2.png).

 ### Usage
 `biostat readdens [options] <in-file>`<br>